 Wherever you live in the community, there's help available.
-Whether you need a food delivery, medication collecting or even just a friendly chat, help is at hand.
+Whether you need a food delivery, medication collecting, or even just a friendly chat, help is at hand.

-Please note that all our contractors have been instructed to ensure Public Health Guidelines are adhered to; including maintaining a 2-metre distance from any household occupants when carrying out a repair to maximise everyone’s safety.
+As a precaution, we're also screening all our customers on the day of appointments to avoid contact with customers who may have, or be exhibiting symptoms associated with COVID-19.
+All our contractors have been instructed to ensure Public Health England guidelines are adhered to; including maintaining a two-metre distance from any household occupants when carrying out a repair to maximise everyone’s safety.
 All our contractors are also being screened to ensure that those that may have symptoms, however mild, do not carry out works.

-On the advice of the Government, we've closed our offices, to minimise the chances of the virus spreading among residents, staff and our partners.
+On the advice of the government, we've closed our offices to minimise the chances of the virus spreading among residents, staff and our partners.
 Our staff are able to work remotely, and whilst we'll try and deliver a normal service, we may have to prioritise what we do in line with government advice and availability of resources.
 Even though we're now operating as a virtual business, the way you can get in touch hasn’t changed.